 Quarantine and Isolation

-When study abroad student travel to Japan resumes, we assume that Japan’s Ministry of Foreign Affairs will continue to have specific entry and quarantine requirements in place for international travelers.
-Below is an overview of the requirements that were in place when spring 2021 students entered Japan so you have an idea of what to expect.
+We assume that Japan’s Ministry of Foreign Affairs will continue to have certain entry requirements in place for international travelers for some time.
+Below is a general overview of some of the requirements that Japan has implemented during the pandemic so you have an idea of what you might expect.
 More specific and up-to-date details will be provided to program participants.

-- Monitor and report your health status daily for the 14 days prior to departure.
+- Monitor and report your health status daily for up to two weeks prior to travel to Japan.

-- Obtain a certificate confirming a negative COVID-19 test.
+- Obtain a certificate confirming a negative COVID-19 test prior to travel.

-- Undergo testing for COVID-19 upon arrival in Japan by immigration/quarantine authorities at the airport.
+- Undergo testing for COVID-19 upon arrival at the airport in Japan by immigration/quarantine authorities.

 - Sign a pledge to TUJ that you will follow all rules of quarantine.

 Students quarantine in a small, single room with a private bathroom in a program-arranged dormitory.
 In some cases, you may have to quarantine in one dormitory and then move to the second dormitory for the remainder of the semester.
-During quarantine, you are permitted to use the common area kitchens and laundry facilities, go in small, monitored groups to get food at the local convenience or grocery store, and order food delivery, but must limit time out of your rooms.
+During quarantine, you are permitted to use the common area kitchens for cooking and laundry facilities, and order food delivery, but you must limit time out of your room and you will not be permitted to leave the dormitory for any reason other than to take a COVID-19 tests on a specified day.
+Meals must be eaten in your room.
+Spaces on other floors of the dorms (e.g. multipurpose rooms, fitness gym, cafeteria, etc.) are off-limits during quarantine.
 The Office of Student Services staff, which includes a live-in dorm manager at each housing facility, provide support during quarantine.
 In addition, tele-counseling services are available.

 If you test positive for COVID-19 while in Japan, including upon arrival at the airport, you are required to follow instructions of Japanese authorities.
 Public health authorities determine where and for how long COVID-positive individuals will self-isolate.
-In most instances, self-isolation will take place at a government-run facility, where you will be monitored for up to ten days; if deemed necessary, you will go to a hospital.
+Self-isolation could take place at a government-run facility, where you will be monitored for up to ten days; if deemed necessary, you will go to a hospital.
 English may not be spoken at these facilities, but privately-run medical interpretation services are available via phone for a fee.
-TUJ staff will check in with any students via email or phone daily but are not permitted to visit.
+TUJ staff will check in with any students via email or phone but are not permitted to visit.

 All courses at TUJ have online continuity plans in the event a student must quarantine or self-isolate.

-Details regarding housing for future semesters will be shared with program participations when confirmed for their semester.
-Spring 2021 study abroad participants were required to stay in university-arranged dorms throughout the program.
+Details regarding housing for future semesters will be shared with program participants when confirmed for their semester.

 The relative commuting distance from University-arranged dormitories to the campus in Sangen-jaya is approximately 50-60 minutes by public transportation.
 Compliance with mask wearing in Japan is extremely high, but you should not expect to be able to physically distance on trains.
 Trains in Tokyo are typically very crowded, especially during commuting hours.